 Contact Orange County DUI Attorneys

 If you are facing DUI charges, or have specific questions about implied consent laws or repercussions of refusing a chemical test, contact an experienced DUI lawyer.
-Orange County DUI lawyers at Coffey and Coffey are ready to protect your rights and preserve your driving privileges.
+Orange County DUI lawyers at the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Laware ready to protect your rights and preserve your driving privileges.
 If you have been arrested for an Orange County DUI, don’t delay seeking legal help.
 For a free consultation, please contact us at (800) 706-7888 today.